 I really wanted to start a resource page.
 I feel like as mommas we don’t have time right at the moment to flip through that post to find that amazing product or resource that was talked about.
 We need something quick and simple.
 Something right in our face so that we can get where we need to go.
 And let’s face it, I love having my resources all in one spot because it is easier for me too!
-Anything that I share on this page are resources or products that I completely believe in and use or used on a daily basis.
+Anything that I share on this page are resources or products that I completely believe in and use or have used on a daily basis.
 I say used because as our babes hit new stages and developments we might not need that product any longer.
 So without further ado here is the list of our fam’s go tos:

 I struggled to know if I should put Melissa’s blog into parenting or faith because it does both.
-Melissa runs a christian ministry blog that I absolutely adore.
+Melissa runs a Christian ministry blog that I absolutely adore.
 It is through her scheduling post and then her 15 weeks from chaos to calm that completely changed my life and how I ran my home.
 She is another gem that I like to visit on a frequent basis because she always has such wisdom to share.
-I also felt a deep connection with her because despite trying to be perfect there were some events in her life that really kept her from having that image/ life.
+I also felt a deep connection with her because despite trying to be perfect there were some events in her life that really kept her from having that image/ life of perfection.
 She is a role model for me and I look up to her a lot.
 She’s a great mom and I try to emulate what she teaches.

 Barbara Coloroso is also a peach that you are going to adore.
 She wrote a couple of books that really hit home for me.
 One was titled Kids Are Worth It.
 Her discipline strategies are nothing short of divine.
 This is a lady who knows what she is talking about from experience and you know she knows her stuff.
 If time outs aren’t your thing then you really want to check out her books!
 They will blow your mind and totally change the way you parent.